unicoe/pedestrain_detection/report.md

 #### 3.1.4 Extract the `annotations.zip` file.

-Unzip and extract `caltech/annotations.zip` to `caltech/data/annotations` dirctory; and ten `setxx` directory will be placed in `caltech/data/annotations`.
+Unzip and extract `caltech/annotations.zip` to `caltech/data/annotations` directory; and ten `setxx` directory will be placed in `caltech/data/annotations`.

 ```Shell
 cd data